 This transformation should be avoided whenever possible.
 It’s a better practice to land the data into a staging table using an OLE DB Destination and perform an update with a set-based process in the Control Flow with an Execute SQL Task.
 The Execute SQL Task’s statement would look something like this if you loaded a table called stg_TransactionHistoryUpdate and were trying to do a bulk update:

 If you have 2,000 rows running through the transformation, the stored procedure or command will be executed 2,000 times.
 It might be more efficient to process these transactions in a SQL batch, but then you would have to stage the data and code the batch transaction.
-The main problem with this transformation is performance.
+The main problem with this transformation is performed.

 Percentage and Row Sampling

 The Percentage Sampling and Row Sampling Transformations enable you to take the data from the source and randomly select a subset of data.
 The transformation produces two outputs that you can select.
 One output is the data that was randomly selected, and the other is the data that was not selected.
 You can use this to send a subset of data to a development or test server.
-The most useful application of this transformation is to train a datamining model.
+The most useful application of this transformation is to train a data mining model.
 You can use one output path to train your data-mining model, and the sampling to validate the model.

 To configure the transformation, select the percentage or number of rows you wish to be sampled.
 As you can guess, the Percentage Sampling Transformation enables you to select the percentage of rows, and the Row Sampling Transformation enables you to specify how many rows you wish to be outputted randomly.
 Next, you can optionally name each of the outputs from the transformation.
 The last option is to specify the seed that will randomize the data.
-If you select a seed and run the transformation multiple times, the same data will be outputted to the destination.
+If you select seed and run the transformation multiple times, the same data will be outputted to the destination.
 If you uncheck this option, which is the default, the seed will be automatically incremented by one at runtime, and you will see random data each time.

 Do you ever get the feeling that pivot tables are the modern-day Rosetta Stone for translating data to your business owners?
 You store it relationally, but they ask for it in a format that requires you to write a complex case statement to generate.
 Well, not anymore.
 Now you can use an SSIS transformation to generate the results.
 A pivot table is a result of crosstabulated columns generated by summarizing data from a row format.